-• 4-Year BA or BACS Multidisciplinary (120 credits)

-• BA Core or BACS Core plus COMS-4100 (30 credits)
+- 4-Year Bachelor of Arts (BA) or Bachelor of Arts in Community Studies (BACS) Multidisciplinary (120 credits) - BA Core or BACS Core plus COMS-4100 (30 credits)

 Students interested in a Major focused on a general area must consult with a Department Chair regarding the selection of courses constituting the Multidisciplinary Major.
 In a Multidisciplinary degree, a student combines courses to form a coherent topic with a specific focus - in effect, a customized program.
 The 3 majors in the Multidisciplinary can be any discipline that meets the requirements listed above for area majors.